District of Columbia State Board of Education: Post-reform role of the SBOE

 OSSE and the SBOE collaborated on developing the District of Columbia's five-year strategic plan, which was required by PERAA.
 This plan, which covers education from early childhood to the 12th grade in all public schools (charter public schools included), was released in October 2008.

 D.C.
 State Board of Education members

 As of January 2023, the following were members of the D.C.
 State Board of Education.
 The president of the State Board is elected by the members of the board annually.
+The elections are formally nonpartisan, with the party affiliations below reflecting known political history, candidate self-declaration, or state party support.